 Kutchi Deli Parwana – 7 Ebenezer Place, Adelaide.
 Often gracing the Plant 4 markets, Parwana do such amazing Afghan style street food with plenty of vegetarian and gluten free dishes many with the option to make them dairy free also.

 Let Them Eat – Shop 44, Central Market Arcade, Adelaide.
-I can highly recommend EVERYTHING on the menu as I have eaten it all, no lie.
-There is not a skimpy salad leaf or a poor excuse for a fritter to be seen here; the food boasts a modern Mediterranean feel and packs serious flavour (not salt).
+If you haven’t tried their falafels, you need to go do that, like now.
+The food boasts a modern Mediterranean feel and packs serious flavour (not salt).
 It would be remiss to not recommend the mung bean salad and pumpkin and lentil lasagne.
 You’ll convince yourself to stop halfway and leave some for lunch the next day but it’s all just too darn delicious.
 LTE also have some permanent digs at Westfield Marion.

-Lord of the Fries – 23 Hindley St, Adelaide.
+Lord of the Fries – 23 Hindley St, Adelaide & 33 Jetty Road, Glenelg.
 One look at Lord of the Fries’ menu and you’d be forgiven for thinking it was a meat laden menu with burgers, fries and hotdogs.
 But this Melbourne franchise has long been known for their approach to offering vegetarian and vegan food that’s not only tasty and appealing but comes with the comfort knowing that none of it is drowned in animal fats or meats and is served fresh to order.
-Everything is vegetarian and just ask for vegan and GF option.
-The Lord also have a store due to open in Glenelg very soon.
+Luckily at the Adelaide stores, everything is vegan, and you can have gluten free options too.

 Loveon Café – 39 Gladstone Rd, Mile End.
 Somewhat of a hidden gem is Loveon, a Middle Eastern inspired café that serves up some delicious vegetarian and vegan options on their breakfast menu.
 Don’t see anything fully veg or vegan?
 Just ask as staff are happy to accommodate.
 You must try the Moroccan fritters, the flavour is out of this world and we hear the Banglar Promise is also a winner.